-4. Discussion
+Discussion

-In the present study, we developed ConBERT model using word-level BERT and character-level BERT to automate the standardization of operative reports written in free-text in the EMRs with an acceptable capability of prediction.
-Most existing studies have used the MIMIC-III dataset for predicting the ICD-9 code, and they have used detailed descriptions of diseases such as discharge summaries [24].
-In our proposed model, the F1 score of 0.7610 is achieved by predicting the ICD-9 code with only the operative report and diagnosis.
-Accordingly, by matching various operative reports with ICD-9 codes, surgeons can provide accurate and standardized data automatically without modifying existing methods of recording operative reports in free-text.
-Moreover, manual standardization depends on the quality of mapping tables or skills that can differ depending on individuals or institutions.
+In the present study, we developed the ConBERT model, which utilized both word- and character-level BERT to automate the standardization of operative reports written in free text in EMRs with an acceptable prediction ability.
+Most previous studies used the MIMIC-III dataset to predict the ICD-9 code, as well as detailed descriptions of diseases such as discharge summaries [24].
+Our proposed model achieved an F1 score of 0.7610 by predicting the ICD-9 code based only on the operative report and diagnosis.
+Accordingly, by matching various operative reports to ICD-9 codes, surgeons can provide accurate and standardized data automatically without modifying their current methods of recording operative reports in free text.
+Moreover, manual standardization depends on the quality of mapping tables or skills, which can differ depending on individuals or institutions.
 Our model can replace inefficient labor and provide more consistent and accurate standardization of operative reports.

-The proposed model utilizes the advantages of word-level BERT and character-level BERT to solve problems such as non-standardized operative reports, typographical errors, and abbreviations that exist due to the data characteristics of surgical records.
-Thus, compared to previous studies, the performance is 18–19% higher, based on the micro F1 score, and 32–34% higher, based on the macro F1 score (Table 6).
+The proposed model utilizes the advantages of word- and character-level BERTs to solve problems such as non-standardized operative reports, typographical errors, and abbreviations that exist due to the data characteristics of surgical records.
+The performance was 18–19% and 32–34% higher compared to that in previous studies, based on the micro and macro F1 scores (Table 6).